Waste management guidelines

 4.0 Commercial Waste

-Arrangements for commercial waste are different as businesses do not receive a waste collection service through their Business Rates.
-The Council does offer a commercial waste collection service, with a range of container options and collection frequencies to suit all types of premises.
+Arrangements for commercial waste are different to households as businesses do not receive a waste collection service through their Business Rates.
+The Council does offer a commercial waste collection service (separate to the household waste collection service), with a range of container options and collection frequencies to suit all types of premises.
 Businesses can also choose to take out a contract with a fully licensed private waste collection firm.
+All commercial waste collection services would be chargeable to the service user.

 4.1 Design of Waste Storage Facilities